 University of Texas at Austin (Co-Hosted at Rice University) – NHERI Cyberinfrastructure and Data Management

 DesignSafe-ci.org provides a comprehensive environment for experimental, theoretical, and computational engineering and science, providing a place not only to steward data from its creation through archive, but also the workspace to understand, analyze, collaborate and publish that data.

 The DesignSafe vision is an integral part of research and discovery, providing researchers access to cloud-based tools that support their work to analyze, visualize, and integrate diverse data types.
 DesignSafe will provides a flexible data repository with straightforward mechanisms for data/metadata upload and enables the next generation of research discovery through a cloud-based interface that allows data analysis and visualization tools to work directly on data stored in the data repository.
 These functionalities allow researchers to use the cyberinfrastructure to interact with their data in the cloud, bypassing time-consuming downloads/uploads.
 Software encompasses both data analytics and visualization tools (e.g. MATLAB, ParaView) as well as computational simulation tools (e.g. OpenSees, ABAQUS, ADCIRC, OpenFOAM).
-Student projects will focus on computational technologies to help support research analysis.

 Visit the cyberinfrastructure page for more information.

-University of Washington – Rapid Response Research Facility
+University of Washington – Rapid Response Research Facility (RAPID)

 Visit rapid.designsafe-ci.org for more information on the RAPID program.

 Please select the top five sites that you are interested in working with.
 Consider your availability for the summer: